How to Troubleshoot and Fix a WordPress Critical Error

 • Develop a disaster recovery plan.
 In the worst-case scenario, how will you ensure that your WordPress site is up and running as quickly as possible?
 Create a disaster recovery plan that encompasses swift troubleshooting and reliable backups.

 • Monitor website health and performance.
 As we've mentioned, daily scanning is crucial for maintaining your site's health and performance over time.
 Opt for a layered approach that also includes vulnerability detection and a web application firewall.
+If performance slows or you notice recurring “There has been a critical error on this website” warnings, take action quickly.

 When in doubt, don't hesitate to get a team of experts in on the action.
 Professionals have a knack for both spotting WordPress vulnerabilities and fixing them.